TianlunHu/My-ORB-SLAM/README.md

 ## Save data from ORB_SLAM:
 I did some changes in source code to read and save the motion data like 3D position of Keyframes and Map-Points, Quaternion also 4*4 Camera Matrix for every frame to reover the orientations.

+###              ---- The Examples of these data could be found in 'resulting_txt_files' folder ----

 ### KeyFrameTrajectory.txt :
 this file saves the motion data of every keyframe in sequence, the meaning of components in each line is:\